What is a DUI?

 What are DUI Laws?

-Although DUI laws vary among states, the goal remains the same – to prevent impaired driving on the highways.
-These DUI laws drive a vehicle with a BAC of 0.08 percent or higher for adults.
+Although DUI laws vary among states, the goal remains the same: to prevent impaired driving on the highways.
+These DUI laws apply to driving a vehicle with a BAC of 0.08 percent or higher for adults.
 For commercial drivers, this limit is usually at 0.04 percent BAC.
 In drivers under 21, zero tolerance laws apply, with any detectable amount of alcohol penalized.

 Appearing In Court For DUI